jihirshu/Store-Manager-Microservice/README.md

 # Store-Manager-Microservice

 ### A sample micro service for store inventory management
-A very basic API to demonstrate a working Flask based microservice in a docker container
+A very basic API to demonstrate a Flask based microservice in a docker container

 #### Docker implementation :